oyrx/PHBS_MLF_2019_Project/README.md

 <!--------------- 1 --------------->
 <h2 id="1">1.
 Project description</h2>

+Emerging network society issues new challenges on understanding big data in electronic consuming behaviors, as well as in hotel business.
+Significant differences can be easily found in tremendous reservation records, consisting of time, location, historic characteristics, etc., however, the utilization of hotel booking data can be conducive to optimizing business decisions and strategies but also far from application without quantified nuances behind the topsoils.

+In order to explore, disentangle, and predict cancellation behavior, we initialized this project based on a recent and popular dataset on kaggle:
 |       Project        |                           Details                            |
 | :------------------: | :----------------------------------------------------------: |
 |       **Goal**       | To predict whether a specific hotel booking will be cancelled |
 |       **Data**       | [Hotel booking demand](https://www.kaggle.com/jessemostipak/hotel-booking-demand) on Kaggle |
 |    **Data File**     |                     `hotel_bookings.csv`                     |
 | **Data Description** | This data set contains booking information for a city hotel and a resort hotel, and includes information such as when the booking was made, length of stay, the number of adults, children, and/or babies, and the number of available parking spaces, among other things. |

-Emerging network society issues new challenges on understanding big data in electronic consuming behaviors, as well as in hotel business.
-Significant differences can be easily found in tremendous reservation records, consisting of time, location, historic characteristics, and so on.

-Considering oblivious risks by potential cancellation after reservation, the utilization of hotel booking data can be conducive to optimizing business decisions and strategies, nevertheless, also far from application without quantified nuances behind the topsoils.

 [- Back to contents -](#c)

 <!--------------- 2 --------------->